When holding out backfired: The decision that doomed Lehman Brothers - BusinessToday

 Lloyd Blankfein, former CEO of Goldman Sachs, recalls the chaotic days around the collapse of Lehman Brothers in September 2008 in his memoir Streetwise.
+Select excerpts from his book.

 Lehman's Historic Fall